pkeroulas/st2110-toolkit/ebu-list/README.md

-# EBU-list server:
+# EBU-LIST server integration guide

-This is the installation guide for [EBU LIST](http://list.ebu.io/login).
+This is the integration guide for [EBU LIST](http://list.ebu.io/login).
-Although the project documentation allows to setup an offline analyzer, additional instruction are required for a complete capturing device.
+Although the project documentation allows to setup an offline analyzer, additional instructions are required for a complete capturing device.
 This include:

 * master init script + config
 * linuxptp + config